12 Best Small Towns in Michigan

 Feb 21, 2023

-Author Meagan Drillinger traveled to many small towns in Michigan in the fall of 2022 to discover the best the state has to offer.
+Author Meagan Drillinger traveled to many small towns in Michigan to discover the best the state has to offer.

 Michigan is one of the most diverse and naturally beautiful states in the United States.
 Surrounded by four out of the five Great Lakes, it is a veritable outdoor playground for nature lovers and adventure seekers, while small towns with performing arts spaces, historic downtowns, galleries, and museums make it a treasure trove for those who love culture.